 A visa waiver to travel to Europe

-It is estimated that the EU will launch the ETIAS program in 2022.
+It is estimated that the EU will launch the ETIAS program at the end of 2022.
 The ETIAS visa waiver for Europe will be an obligatory requirement to enter any of the member nations of the Schengen Area, including the three microstates (San Marino, the Vatican, and Monaco.)

 Many may be wondering how this will affect Canadian citizens.
-Once the system is live you will need to register before visiting an EU Schengen country.
-All you will need to do is apply online for the Europe visa waiver with a valid passport at least three days before your trip.
+Once the system is live, they will need to register with ETIAS before visiting an EU Schengen country.
+All they will need to do is apply online for the Europe visa waiver with a valid passport, ideally at least 3 days before their trip.

 All of the applicant’s details are automatically screened against a series of security databases.
 The vast majority of applications will be processed within minutes.
-If your profile has not been flagged, you will receive the approved ETIAS via the email address you provided in the application.
+If the petitioner’s profile has not been flagged, they will receive the approved ETIAS at the email address they provided in the application.